gustavoalito/BeCode/Windows/02-powershell_cli/README.md

 8. [Bonus](./assets/exercises/bonus.md)

-To validate this challenge you will need to make a pull request on your training's repository with a file (`<your_name>.txt`, _snake cased_) containing a list of the passwords required to advance in the "Trial of Might" exercice.
+To validate this challenge you will need to make a pull request on your training's repository with a file (`<your_name>.txt`, _snake cased_) containing a list of the passwords required to advance in the "Trial of Might" exercise.
 One password per line (_if possible_).

 ## Complementary Resources